JSJ decomposition for handlebody-knots: Characteristic submanifolds

-Lastly, for \ref{itm:trivalency}, in view of \ref{itm:adjacency}, it suffices to consider the labeled node.
-The case where the labeled node is solid follows from \ref{itm:I_bundles}, so we assume the labeled node is hollow, and $Y\subset ComplS$ is the corresponding component.
-Suppose $\bEhk Y$ has more than $3$ components.
-Then there exists an annular component $A$ in $\overline{\partial Y- \bEhk Y}$.
-Let $A_1,A_2$ be the components of $\bEhk Y$ that meet $\partial A$.
-Then consider the frontier $A'$ of a regular neighborhood of $A_1\cup A\cup A_2$ in $Y$. $A'$ cannot be inessential, for otherwise there exists an essential square in $Y$, contradicting the completeness of $W\subset \ComplHK$, but $A'$ cannot be essential either by the simpleness of $Y$, given Theorem \ref{teo:engulfing}. \end{proof}
+Lastly, in view of \ref{itm:adjacency}, to prove \ref{itm:trivalency}, it suffices to consider the genus two node.
+The case with a solid genus two node follows from \ref{itm:I_bundles}, so we assume the genus two node is hollow, and $Y\subset \Compl S$ is the corresponding genus two component.
+Suppose $\bm Y$ has more than $3$ components.
+Then there exists an annular component $A$ in $\overline{\partial Y- \bm Y}$.
+Let $A_1,A_2$ be the components of $\bm Y$ that meet $\partial A$.
+Suppose the frontier $A'$ of a regular neighborhood of $A_1\cup A\cup A_2$ in $Y$ is inessential, then there is an essential square in $Y$, contradicting the completeness of $W\subset M$; on the other hand, since $Y$ is of genus $2$, $A'$ is not parallel to any component of $\bm Y$; thus by by the simpleness of $Y$, neither can $A'$ be essential. . \end{proof}